aditya-ramki04/Parser_Project/README.md

      ```

 3. **View Parse Tree Output**
    - The output will display a parse tree with nodes corresponding to the if, elif, and else blocks, as well as arithmetic, assignment, and loop structures.
    - Any errors or missing indentation will also be displayed.
+   - To view the SVG of the parse tree, execute the following command in the dot folder:
+     ```bash
+     dot -Tsvg tree.dot -o tree.svg
+     ```

 ---